-Marina Hadjisoteriou is the Head of the Litigation Department in Limassol.
+Marina Hadjisoteriou is a Partner and the Head of the Litigation Department in Limassol.

 She specialises in the field of litigation with a cross border element.